BalajiKs171095/Sitetesting/Hands-on lab/HOL-step-by step.md

     ![writing Query in ADX in Web UI .](media/image08.png)

 ### Questions
-  1. What was the fare amount of the last trip which pass the 90 percentiles?
+  1. What was the trip distance of the last trip which pass the 90 percentiles?
  ```
 Trips
 | where passenger_count > 4